 Higher trims also offer additional safety with blind spot intervention, lane-keep assist and traffic sign recognition for added peace of mind.

 The Nissan Pathfinder will go on sale in North America sometime between June and the end of August in 2021.
-Australian specification and arrival date will be announced soon.
+Local specification and an exact arrival date will be announced soon.

 About Chasing cars